AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/index.md

 ## aio api-mesh:describe

 Describes the mesh for the selected workspace.
-The description includes [legacy and edge mesh endpoints](../basic/create-mesh.md#access-your-mesh-urls).

 ### Usage